-Rear-end car accidents are a regular occurrence in Las Vegas.
+Rear-end car accidents in Las Vegas are a regular occurrence.
 In fact, studies show that up to 37% of motor vehicle accidents are rear-end collisions.
 A rear-end collision takes place when the front of one car collides with the rear of another.
-In most cases, the driver of a vehicle that hits another from behind is considered at fault; however there are some exceptions to this rule.
+In most cases, the driver of a vehicle that hits another from behind is considered at fault, however, there are some exceptions to this rule.
 Knowing what the law on rear-end car accidents is in Las Vegas can help you if you ever experience one.

 Accidents Involving Multiple Vehicles

-Rear-end collisions may involve more than two vehicles.
-The presumption of liability, in this instance, is typically the same in a multi-vehicle collision—the tailing driver is responsible.
-So, if a car halts at a red light and a second safely stops behind it, the driver of a third vehicle that rear-ends the second, will likely be held responsible for the crash.
-If the second vehicle is pushed into the first, the driver of the first vehicle can make a claim against the third driver, and in some cases, even the second driver.
-Again, the tailing driver can dispute liability if there is evidence of negligence by the drivers in front of him.
+A rear-ended car accident may involve more than two vehicles.
+The presumption of liability in a car accident claim, in this instance, is typically the same in a multi-vehicle collision, that the tailing driver is responsible.
+So, if a car halts at a red light at a dangerous intersection, and a second safely stops behind it, and the driver of a third vehicle rear-ends the second, the driver of the third vehicle will likely be held responsible for the crash.
+If the second vehicle is pushed into the first, the driver of the first vehicle can make a claim against the third driver, and, in some cases, even the second driver.
+Again, the tailing driver can dispute liability if there is evidence of negligence by the drivers in front of him, such as distracted driving.

 - Head trauma